tldr-pages/tldr/CLIENT-SPECIFICATION.md

 If appropriate, it is RECOMMENDED that clients implement a cache of pages.
 If implemented, clients MUST download the entire archive either as a whole from **<https://github.com/tldr-pages/tldr/releases/latest/download/tldr.zip>** or download language-specific archives in the format `https://github.com/tldr-pages/tldr/releases/latest/download/tldr-pages.{{language-code}}.zip` (e.g. **<https://github.com/tldr-pages/tldr/releases/latest/download/tldr-pages.en.zip>**).
 The English archive is also available from **<https://github.com/tldr-pages/tldr/releases/latest/download/tldr-pages.zip>**.

+> [!CAUTION]
+> Prior to version 2.2, the client specification stated that clients MUST download archives from <https://tldr.sh/assets>.
+This method is now deprecated, and **_will be removed_** in the future.

 Caching SHOULD be done according to the user's language configuration (if any), to not waste unneeded space for unused languages.
 Additionally, clients MAY automatically update the cache regularly.

 ## Changelog